NSF Certified for Sport

 Common misconceptions

-• “NSF” on a label is not the same as Certified for Sport.
-NSF certifies products under several different schemes.
-Only the Certified for Sport mark covers banned-substance screening.
-The plain NSF mark on a supplement covers identity, potency, and contaminants but not the WADA list.
+- “NSF” on a label is not the same as Certified for Sport.
+NSF certifies products under more than one scheme.
+Only the Certified for Sport mark covers banned-drug testing.
+The plain NSF mark covers identity, dose, and contaminants.
+It does not cover the WADA list.